paladin-t/b8/docs/manual.md

 ## Getting started

-It's been a while since people used to enjoy coding and playing straightforward after a computer bootup.
-The goal of BASIC8 is to bring a sense of joy back from retro/vintage computing and gaming, also be quick at getting higher level stuff done.
-It's trying to stay at a balance point of simplicity, creativity, fun and usability.
+It's been a while since we used to enjoy coding and playing straightforward after a computer bootup.
+The goal of BASIC8 is bringing a sense of joy back from retro/vintage computing and gaming, also being quick at getting higher level stuff done for contemporary development for everyone.
+It's focusing to stay at a balance point of simplicity, creativity, fun and usability.

 ### Operations

 Most home computers from 1970-80s use keyboards as the only developer input method, but mouse and touch are everywhere nowadays.
-It's supported to use keyboard, mouse/touch and gamepad to play disks.
+It supports to use keyboard, mouse/touch and gamepad to play disks.
 But BASIC8 uses mouse as the main operation method on the GUI of editors; keyboard is mainly used to write code, and do some shortcuts:

 * F1: show this manual
 * F7: take a screenshot when playing